 Constantly growing teeth is a substantial problem, as rodents must chew and gnaw on hard objects to maintain healthy teeth.
 This means mice, squirrels, and rats have the capability to destroy wooden support beams in the basement and wall insulation hanging in the attic.
 One of the first things we do to help homeowners in Dallas suburbs like Arlington, Grapevine, Rockwall, and Wylie, TX is to seal every hole and crack discovered along the roofline and around the foundation.
 Limber joints allow rodents to squeeze through holes and cracks that are much smaller than their body sizes.
 We then make sure all dry food sources are secured and stored in stainless steel containers.

-Raccoons are one of the most difficult wild animal species to control because of two reasons.
+Raccoons in Texas are one of the most difficult wild animal species to control because of two reasons.
 First, the bandit looking critters roam the streets at night.
 The nocturnal instinct makes it difficult for homeowners to detect the presence of raccoons.
 With razor-sharp claws and incredible strength for their size, the raccoon effortlessly climbs up and down the sides of homes and trees to enter attics.
 Although winter weather plays a role in forcing raccoons indoors, the cycle of life is why pregnant raccoons seek the warmth and security of an attic.
 Raccoons climb through chimneys, attic vents, and medium-size holes in the roof to reach safety.

 Omnivorous raccoons eat everything in sight, including fruits, vegetables, and dry food carelessly left out in the open.
 The critters dig through garbage cans and when the food sources disappear inside a trash dumpster, the hungry animals begin the quest to access the food inside Dallas area homes.
 The second reason why raccoons are one of the most difficult wild animals to deal with is high intelligence.
 When raccoons find easy to access garbage containers left by the curb, the varmints immediately seek more easy to access the food inside the home where the garbage was left unprotected.